Nandinig1/Movie-Recommendation-System/README.md

-# 🎬 Movie Recommendation System (with Streamlit Web App)
+# 🎬 Movie Recommendation System

 ## 🔍 Project Overview
 This project is a machine learning-based **Movie Recommendation System** that suggests movies to users based on their preferences.
 It uses a **content-based filtering approach** based on movie genres from the **MovieLens dataset**.